-I am an assistant professor at the University of Illinois and have the opportunity to collaborate with many talented and passionate graduate students and postdocs.
+I am an associate professor is the Department of Physics at the University of Illinois.
+I have the opportunity to collaborate with many talented and passionate graduate students and postdocs.
+I am a Blue Waters Professor, a member of the Illinois Quantum Information Science and Technology Center and an affiliate of the NCSA Center for Artificial Intelligence Innovation.

-Eli got a 2017 NSF Grad Fellowship Honorable Mention as well one of the departments Scott Anderson Outstanding Graduate Assistant Awards for 2017.
+Eli got the Anderson graduate award (for best graduate student at Illinois), a 2017 NSF Grad Fellowship Honorable Mention and one of the departments Scott Anderson Outstanding Graduate Assistant Awards for 2017.

 Di has worked in the areas of many-body localization, machine learning, and quantum computing.